How to follow up after an exhibition

-Once the craziness of the event is over and you’re back in the office, compile the contacts your team collected and process all the information into a simple, easy to read spreadsheet with some simple column headings:
+Once the craziness of the event is over and you’re back in the office, compile the contacts your team collected and process all the information into a simple, easy to read a spreadsheet with some simple column headings:

 - Contact Name